broadinstitute/seqr-helm/README.md

 ## Required Secrets

 The *seqr* application expects a few secrets to be defined for the services to start.
-The default expected secrets are declared in the [default `values.yaml`](charts/seqr/values.yaml#L68) file of the *seqr* application chart.
+The default expected secrets are declared in the [default `values.yaml`](charts/seqr/values.yaml#L73) file of the *seqr* application chart.
 You should create these secrets in your kubernetes cluster prior to attempting to install the chart.

 1. A secret containing a `password` field for the postgres database password.
 By default this secret is named `postgres-secrets`.
 1. A secret containing a `django_key` field for the django security key.
 By default this secret is named `seqr-secrets`.
+1. A secret containing `admin_password`, `writer_password`, and `reader_password` fields for the the clickhouse database passwords.
+By default this secret is named `clickhouse-secrets`.

 Here's how you might create the secrets: